-DAVID SCHERKER: I have been accepted to a couple schools, and I'm still waiting, more acceptance letters, and to hear back from film schools.
-But fortunately, I didn't apply to a lot of schools, because I know kids who applied to, like, 20 schools.
+DAVID SCHERKER: I have been accepted to a couple schools, and I'm still awaiting more acceptance letters, and to hear back from film schools.
+But fortunately, I didn't apply to a lot of schools, because I know kids who applied to like, 20 schools.

 SCHERKER: Well, some people already know where they're going, and I'm very jealous of them.
 But some of them are very stressed out, applying for scholarships and being able to afford the schools that they want to go to.

 GREENE: Well, how much do the colleges that you've applied to cost?